The Gluten-Free Diet: Facts and Myths

 The first step is a panel of blood tests looking for an antibody response to gluten.
 If these tests are positive, the next step is an endoscopy.
 If the endoscopy shows the intestinal cell damage characteristic of celiac disease, this is considered the gold standard of celiac disease diagnosis.

 There is currently no specific diagnostic test for non-celiac gluten sensitivity; instead, it is a “rule out” diagnosis.
 Consequently, the celiac disease testing described above would be done.
 In addition, wheat allergy and other potential causes of symptoms should be ruled out.
 If all of these conditions have been ruled out and the patient responds positively to a gluten-free diet, then the diagnosis of non-celiac gluten sensitivity may be made.

 How many people have gluten-related disorders?

-It’s estimated that in the U.S. approximately 1 in 100 people have celiac disease.
+It is estimated that approximately 1 in 100 people worldwide have celiac disease.
 The prevalence of non-celiac gluten sensitivity is not established but may be significantly higher.
-Only about 17% of people with celiac disease have been diagnosed.